Roger Thompson (soccer)

-Roger Thompson (born 19 December 1991) is a Canadian professional soccer player who plays as a centre-back for York United.
+Roger Thompson (born 19 December 1991) is a former professional soccer player who played as a centre-back.
+Born in Jamaica, he represented Canada at youth international level.

 Club career

 Early career

-After moving to Canada, Thompson started playing football at Brampton East SC.
+After moving to Canada, Thompson started playing soccer with Brampton East SC.
 He later played with Vaughan SC.

 In 2009, he played 14 matches for the Graceland University, scoring three goals.

 In 2010 he attended the University of Cincinnati and made 19 appearances for the Cincinnati Bearcats.
 In 2011 Thompson was able to play just three matches due to injury.

 Vasa IFK

 In early 2012 Thompson trained two weeks with Veikkausliiga club VPS Vaasa, but he wasn't signed.
 In April 2012 he signed a year-long contract with another Vaasa based club Vasa IFK.
 He played 21 matches for the team at the Finnish third tier Kakkonen.

 IFK Mariehamn

 In January 2013, Thompson was signed for two years by IFK Mariehamn.

 KSV Baunatal

 In November 2014, Thompson signed with German Regionalliga side KSV Baunatal.